Dhruv9544/Wikipedia/README.md

     ```
 ## Usage

-1.Open your web browser and go to http://localhost:3000.
+1.Open your web browser and go to http://localhost:3000.<br>
-2.Enter a valid Wikipedia URL in the provided input field.
+2.Enter a valid Wikipedia URL in the provided input field.<br>
-3.Click the "Calculate" button to initiate the process.
+3.Click the "Calculate" button to initiate the process.<br>
-4.Observe the real-time display of visited pages and the number of requests.
+4.Observe the real-time display of visited pages and the number of requests.<br>
-5.The traversal continues until the "Philosophy" page is reached, and the results are displayed.
+5.The traversal continues until the "Philosophy" page is reached, and the results are displayed.<br>

 ## Authors